-Have you ever met someone and thought, “I’m going to spend the rest of my life with someone, even if it kills me”?
+Have you ever met someone and thought, “I’m going to spend the rest of my life with them, even if it kills me”?
 Take it from me: if you ever, and I mean ever, experience such irrational thoughts, seek therapy.
 You’ll thank me later.

 For those of you thinking, “But I have thought something similar!
 Am I crazy?”